Stress Management Methods

 Resilience is a personal trip.
 People do not respond the same to stressful and traumatic life events.
 An approach may not work for another.
 Strategies are used by people today.

-Some variation may reflect differences.
+Some variations may reflect differences.
 An individual’s culture may affect how he or she communicates feelings and copes with hardship — for instance, whether an individual joins with others, such as extended family members and community groups.

 Lots of the methods or some could be suitable to consider in creating your strategy.